dentarg/auth0-blog/_posts/2018-02-09-3-iam-examples-to-support-digital-transformation.md

 For our API Authorisation example, we are going to imagine that our sample company (Acme.com) have a customer named _Fabrikam.com,_ who wish to allow their customers to pull a list of their `Projects` from the _Acme_ API to display on their own dashboard.

-From a simple button on the _Fabrikam.com_ website, their customers will be redirected through an OAuth Authorisation request to the _Acme_ website, returning an Auth code on successful submission.
-Using the OAuth auth flow of [Client Credentials Grant](https://auth0.com/docs/api-auth/tutorials/client-credentials), this Auth code will then be swapped for an **Access Token** and used in the web application's _Authorisation Header_ using the `Bearer` protocol.
+From a simple button on the _Fabrikam.com_ website, their customers will be redirected through an OAuth2 Authorisation request to the _Acme_ website, returning an Auth code on successful submission.
+Using the OAuth2 auth flow of [Client Credentials Grant](https://auth0.com/docs/api-auth/tutorials/client-credentials), this Auth code will then be swapped for an **Access Token** and used in the web application's _Authorisation Header_ using the `Bearer` protocol.

 Let's take a look at how the API Auth flow works visually:

 ![api-auth-login](https://cdn.auth0.com/blog/iam-digital-transform/api-auth-login.png)

 As you can see from the image above, the customer of _Fabrikam.com_ clicks on the 'Connect to Acme' button in their Dashboard.
-This click then issues a GET request to the `/connect/acme` route, which from the back end initiates an OAuth request to the _Acme.com_ server.
+This click then issues a GET request to the `/connect/acme` route, which from the back end initiates an OAuth2 request to the _Acme.com_ server.
 The _Fabrikam.com_ customer is then prompted to log in using their _Acme_ credentials.
-On success, the _Acme.com_ server issues the OAuth Authorisation Response to the `callback_url` specified in the initial request.
+On success, the _Acme.com_ server issues the OAuth2 Authorisation Response to the `callback_url` specified in the initial request.
 In a similar manner to the _OpenID Connect_ example above, this response contains a `code` that will be exchanged for an **Access Token:**

 ![api-auth-login-response](https://cdn.auth0.com/blog/iam-digital-transform/api-auth-login-response.png)